 Average Domestic Heating Oil Price Chart

 So what does this mean for you?
-With the stabilisation of the cost of crude oil, heating oil prices have reached a plateau.
-It may be the bottom of the 4 year low heating oil price.
-Prices, at the moment are still good to go in all areas but now is the time to take advantage of today's lower rates.
-Buy before winter gets a grip.
+Prices, at the moment are still very good to go in all areas but now is the time to take advantage of today's lower rates.
+We still think there will be increases as winter gets a grip.
 The lower prices are not going to be around much longer.

 Always use heatingoilshop.com to qet multiple quotes from supppliers to your postcode.